Am I Making My Diabetic Neuropathy Worse?

 In short, the worse your neuropathy symptoms are—and the more risk factors you have—the harder it is to exercise safely.
 For example, if you have no sensation in your feet, muscle weakness, brittle bones, etc., your risk of injuring yourself during activity is much higher.

 This creates a vicious cycle where you’re too afraid to exercise, which makes your neuropathy worse, which makes it even harder to exercise safely, and so on.

-If you have severe neuropathy and you actually do want to keep it from getting worse, please stop in and see your doctor and talk about what kinds of exercises would be the safest and most beneficial.
+If you have severe neuropathy and want to keep it from getting worse, please stop in, see your doctor and talk about what kinds of exercises would be the safest and most beneficial.
 Typically, at least 150 minutes per week of moderate-intensity, low-impact exercises are recommended, but do talk with an expert before beginning any new exercise routine.